 But there was still a tiny piece of me that wanted more, and I struggled for a long time trying to find a new athletic passion.
 So, I found other ways to make use of my time and bring me back to that passion for which I was longing.
 I now invest in group-activities, yoga and spin class, to feel a sense of community; I encourage myself and others to push our limits, I physically challenge myself, and create discipline.
 This is what has really saved me in the end.
 Work is something I needed to do to feel level headed; working out is what I need to do to remind me that I can still stay challenged.
 A sought out solution to fill the void wasn’t just one thing, it was a healthy balance (leave it to the gymnast to use the word balance) of career success and physical activity.

 Of course, the title” gymnast” or “athlete” will always be a part of me, however the meaning behind it has changed and may continue to change.
 Even though I’m not physically competing in gymnastics and hanging out in a leotard all day, I feel the athlete traits I’ve captured throughout my gymnastics career appear in almost everything I do and will continue to do.
 And because of this realization, paired with this new chapter in my life, I'm finally beginning to feel complete again.

 -- GABRIELLE TARGOSZ, COLLEGE ATHLETE

 She received her Bachelor's in Communication and Media Studies from San Jose State University.
 She competed on the gymnastics team for 4 years.
-She now lives in the Bay Area and is a Senior Marketing Specialist at Five9.
+She now lives in the Bay Area and is working in the tech industry for marketing departments.

 Gabby's passion is to help and encourage others and would love to connect with other athletes.